"Being a Humanist means trying to behave decently without

 Facebook Livestream

 We normally hold 12 meetings a year — 10 to discuss topical issues, and two social (in August & December).
-However, PLEASE NOTE our programme for 2024 is currently on hold -- see Programme Page.
+For information about our programme for 2024 see Programme Page.

 We post a lot of material on Facebook, so if you want to keep abreast of the various Humanist debates/dialogues that are going on do visit our site and ‘like’ us (if you do) — or post a comment it you don’t!